Imageomics/biocap/README.md

 We use [vLLM](https://github.com/vllm-project/vllm) with [InternVL-3-38B](https://huggingface.co/OpenGVLab/InternVL3-38B-AWQ) to generate fine-grained captions for images.
 The caption generation process enriches species images with detailed descriptions of visual traits and characteristics.
-With Wikipedia-derived visual information and taxon-tailored format examples as domain-specific contexts from [`data/wiki_and_format_example/`](data/wiki_and_format_example/), the model generates biologically accurate and descriptive captions.
+The domain-specific contexts, including Wikipedia-derived visual information and taxon-tailored format examples, are obtained from the [TreeOfLife-10M dataset](https://huggingface.co/datasets/imageomics/TreeOfLife-10M-Captions) and should be downloaded and placed under [`data/wiki_and_format_example/`](data/wiki_and_format_example/) before running the generation scripts.

 To generate captions, configure the paths in `slurm/run_caption_gen.sh`, then run:
 ```bash